Move Out Cleaning Checklist: The Complete Guide to Passing Your Final Inspection and Getting Your Deposit Back

 MOVE OUT CLEANING CHECKLIST

-That’s why a move out cleaning checklist is essential.
-When you’re at the tail end of a move, your brain’s already running on low battery.
-You don’t want to be guessing what to clean — you want a list you can follow without thinking.
-That’s exactly what we use at Seattle’s Green Cleaning Fairy for our move-out jobs, and it’s saved more than a few security deposits.
+That's why a move out cleaning checklist is indispensable.
+At the end of the tail on a move, your thinking is already on low power.
+You don't want to be guessing what you should be cleaning — you need a checklist that you can simply follow without ado.
+That's what we at Seattle's Green Cleaning Fairy use on our move-out work, and it's saved more than a few security deposits.

-If you’re gearing up to hand over the keys, this is the system that works.
-And if you decide you’d rather skip the scrubbing part altogether, you can always start with home cleaning that’s been perfected over hundreds of move-outs.
+If you’re about to turn over the keys, this is the system that pays off.
+And if you want to opt out on the scrubbing part, that is, you can always begin with home cleaning that’s been perfected time and time again on move-outs.

 Step One: Start with the Empty Spaces

-Once the boxes and furniture are out, you’ll see what’s been hiding.
-This is when I do a quick walk-through in every room.
-No cleaning yet — just noting what’s going to need the most work.
+After the boxes and furniture are cleared out, you can see what’s been concealing itself.
+I then do a time-efficient walk-through in each room.
+No cleaning, just me checking the spaces that will require the most labor.

 Step Two: Tackle the Kitchen from Top to Bottom

-• Cabinets and drawers: Empty, vacuum crumbs, wipe inside and outside.
-Don’t forget handles.
+• Cabinets and drawers: Blank, suck up crumbs, wipes in and out.
+Forget handles.

-• Appliances: Clean inside and out — fridge, oven, microwave, dishwasher.
-Pull them out if you can to clean underneath and behind.
+• Appliances: Wipe down inside and out — fridge, oven, microwave, dishwasher.
+Remove them if possible to wipe under and behind.

-• Sink and faucet: Scrub, remove hard water stains, and polish fixtures.
+• Sink and faucet: Clean, strip off hard water scale, and buff fixtures.

-• Floors: Sweep, mop, and pay attention to grout lines if it’s tile.
+• Floors: Sweep, mop, and be sure of grout lines if tile.

-Pro tip: If the oven hasn’t been cleaned in years, baking soda paste overnight can make scrubbing much easier.
+💡 Tip ahead: If the oven has not been cleaned in decades, baking soda paste overnight will work wonders when making scrubbing easier.

-• Toilet: Bowl, seat, base, behind the tank.
+• Toilet: Bowl, seat, base, under the tank.

-• Shower/tub: Remove soap scum, mildew, and hard water stains.
+• Shower/tub: Eliminate soap scum, mildew, and lime scale.

 • Mirrors: Streak-free finish.

-• Floors and baseboards: Clean all the way to the corners.
+• Floors and baseboards: Clean all the way into the corners.

-If there’s any lingering odor, it’s usually in the drain — a quick vinegar rinse works wonders.
+If there's any residual stench, it's often in the drain — a vinegary rinse is a marvel.

-• Wipe scuffs and fingerprints off walls and doors.
+• Remove scuff marks and handprints from walls and doors.

 • Dust vents and light switches.

-If you’ve had kids or pets, magic erasers can be your best friend here — just test a small spot first so you don’t take off paint.
+If you have had children or had pets, magic erasers can be your saving grace here — just try a discreet spot first so you don’t strip paint.

 Step Five: Windows and Glass Surfaces

-Natural light shows everything.
-Clean the glass, wipe the sills, and dust the blinds.
+Bright sunlight reveals all.
+Clean the glass, wipe the sills, and dust the shades.

 Step Six: Floors — The Grand Finale